Meeting the challenges of climate change

 Promoting sustainable urban development

-On the edge of Southeast Asia, Vietnam stretches along the coast of the Indochinese peninsula.
-With more than 92 million inhabitants, it is one of the fifteen most densely populated countries in the world.
+On the edge of Southeast Asia, Vietnam stretches along the coast of the end Indochinese Peninsula.
+With a population of over 92 million, it is one of the fifteen most populous countries on the planet.

-Vietnam has experienced very fast-growing record in the past 30 years.
-The economic opening and political reforms undertaken in 1986 have given good result.
-For several years, its annual economic growth has been 6%.
-As for the poverty rate, it has dropped from 37% in 1998 to 8.2% in 2014.
-For the so-called "new Southeast Asian dragon," the challenges have changed.
-These are now linked to its rapid urbanisation, vulnerability to hazards and natural disasters as well as the challenge of climate change.
+Vietnam has seen record development over the last thirty years.
+Opening up the economy and political reforms have borne fruit: for several years now, its annual growth rate has stood at 6%.
+As for the level of poverty, it has fallen, from 37% in 1998 to 8.2% in 2014.
+For the "new dragon of Southeast Asia", the issues have changed: today they are related to its rapid urbanisation, vulnerability to natural hazards and disasters and the challenge of climate change.

-With 3,260 km of coastline and two deltas, the Mekong River to the south and Red River to the north, Vietnam is one of the most vulnerable countries to climate change.
-In addition, meteorological hazards (rising water levels, floods, drought) affect its coastal regions, cities and agricultural regions, threatening the production and income of the rural population.
-The country is regularly affected and must adapt by implementing realistic actions.
-Signatory to the Paris climate agreement, Vietnam has also committed to reduce its CO2 emission by 8% by 2030 compared to the baseline scenario, which could be increased to 25% with support from foreign aid.
+With its 3,260 km of coastline and two deltas, the Mekong Delta in the south and the Red River Delta in the north, Vietnam is one of the countries most vulnerable to the effects of climate change.
+In addition, weather-related hazards (rising water levels, flooding, drought) are affecting its coastal regions, cities and most important agricultural regions, thereby threatening production and the incomes of rural populations.
+Regularly affected by adverse events of this kind, the country has to adapt and take concrete action.
+As a signatory of the Paris Climate Agreement, Vietnam has undertaken to reduce its CO2 emissions by 8% by 2030 relative to the baseline scenario, and this could be increased to 25% thanks to foreign aid.

 Present since 1994, AFD works in close collaboration with the Vietnamese authorities to help the country take the path of green, inclusive, resilient growth and fight against climate change.
 It offers an extensive range of financial instruments: sovereign and non-sovereign loans and grants to the State and public sector.